Language selection

 Search

-West Coast Commercial Fisheries Modernization: Engaging on improving commercial fisheries policy and licensing
+West coast commercial fisheries modernization: Engaging on commercial fisheries policy and licensing

-We have heard concerns from First Nations and Indigenous organizations, fishery advisory boards, independent harvesters, stakeholder groups, environmental non-government organizations (ENGOs), and through testimony from the Standing Committee on Fisheries and Oceans (FOPO) about challenges faced by commercial fisheries participants, and requests for changes.
+We have heard concerns from First Nations and Indigenous organizations, fishery advisory bodies, independent harvesters, stakeholder groups, non-government organizations , and from testimony to the Standing Committee on Fisheries and Oceans (FOPO) about challenges faced by commercial fisheries participants, and requests for changes.

 What we’ve done

-We have been working on these topics.
+We have advanced work on these topics.
 For example we have:

 What’s happening now